raganwald/raganwald.github.com/_posts/2018-09-03-mockingbirds-sage-birds-and-widowbirds.md

 ---

-### if a forest contains a mockingbird, it also contains a sage bird
+### if a forest contains a mockingbird, it also contains a why bird

 Looking this expression of the Y combinator, we can see why it was named after the letter "Y," the code literally looks like a forking branch: